mworion/MountWizzard4/README.rst

 =============

-Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows, OSx and Linux (Ubuntu 18 .04 tested).
+Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows, OSx and Linux (Ubuntu 18.04 and 20.04 tested).
 As a python application, it should run in all environments supporting python 3.7-3.9 and PyQt5 as a GUI framework.

 Note:
 ^^^^^